Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 #### Spell Slots

 The Witchblade Features table shows how many spell slots you have to cast your Warlock spells of levels 1-4.
 The table also shows the level of those slots, all of which are the same level.
-You regain all expended Pact Magic spell slots when you finish a Short or Long Rest.
+You regain all expended Pact Magic spell slots when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ##### Witchblade Spellcasting